Bankruptcy Law Reforms

 T. K. Viswanathan (Former Union Law Secretary and

-to draft a new bankruptcy law, along the lines of the work
+was to draft a new bankruptcy law, along the lines of

-BLRC is a consolidated bankruptcy framework, covering both
+by the BLRC is a consolidated bankruptcy framework,

-default on repayment on credit.
-In turn, this can lead to
+on credit.
+In turn, this can lead to a significant

-a significant improvement of the ease and cost of doing
+improvement of the ease and cost of doing business in

-business in India, and is expected to develop the credit
+India, and is expected to develop the credit and the

 The Committee submitted its report to the Finance